serejandmyself/foundation-ceremony/foundation.md

 ---------------------

 ### Distribute tokens
-The Congress can now finish the distribution process and transfer the tokens to the inventors and to the initial donors of Cyber.
-The remaining amount of the tokens are the share of the Congress itself, following the distribution outlined in Cybers whitepaper.
+The Congress may finish the distribution process and transfer the tokens to the inventors and to the initial donors of Cyber.
+The remaining amount of the tokens belongs to the Congress itself, following the distribution outlined in Cybers whitepaper.

 #### Inventors